-Amounts included in equity under section 809 generally refer to amounts shown on the NAIC Annual Statement.
-However, an item should not be classified or characterized on the annual statement in an attempt to avoid the requirements of section 809.
+Amounts included in equity under section 809 generally refer to amounts shown on the NAIC Annual Statement (the Annual Statement).
+However, an item should not be classified or characterized on the Annual Statement in an attempt to avoid the requirements of section 809.